 Our course includes a series of lectures, tutorials, group work and study pack, and we'll also make use of the virtual learning environment.

-Assessment is by way of a 6,000-word essay, which critically analyses the care given to a client with diabetes, supported by research evidence.
+Assessment is by way of an essay, which critically analyses the care given to a client with diabetes, supported by research evidence.